20 Jun Does CBD Oil Affect People Differently?

 - Reaction time

-While there are no psychoactive effects associated with taking CBD oil, the supplement still influences the body.
+While there are no psychoactive effects associated with taking CBD oil, the product still influences the body.
 CBD’s stimulation of the endocannabinoid system through its receptors in the brain and elsewhere encourages the system to more efficiently keep the body’s functions in homeostasis.
-This is how, as a nutritional supplement, CBD supports balance and overall general wellness.
+This is how CBD supports balance and overall general wellness.

 Why Do People Respond Differently to CBD Oil?